-The Metropolitan Walkers organises six walks a week, with everything from strolls through London's parks to hiking Ben Nevis "the hard way".
-There are walks to suit everyone no matter your fitness level.
+The Metropolitan Walkers organises up to six walks a week, with everything from strolls through London's parks to hiking Ben Nevis 'the hard way'.
+There are walks to suit everyone no matter what your fitness level.

 No need to book, just turn up

 There's no need to book or contact the walk leader in advance.
 Just turn up at the stated time and meeting place.
 We are easy to spot - look for a bunch of people in walking boots.
 If you don't see us, hop on the train and we'll meet up at the destination station.
 For evening strolls, look for a big group of people in their work clothes outside the designated tube station.

 You're welcome to come on up to three walks for free to try us out.
 The group is always keen to encourage new members and there are usually several people on each walk who haven't been before.
 After a few walks, we ask that you become a member of the Ramblers.